Pseudoarc/ctrando/docs/enemynormalization.md

 is intended to be fought at.
 The difference between this internal level and the current scaling level determine how much the enemy's stats should be scaled.
-Weaker bosses have been made more threatening by reducing their internal level With the setting `normalize_enemies=true`, the balance changes enumerated below will be made.
+Weaker bosses have been made more threatening by reducing their internal level, but this has also lead to more bloated hp.
+With the setting `normalize_enemies=true`, the balance changes enumerated below will be made.
+These are meant to make bosses less spongy and more threatening without changing any fundamental mechanics.

 ## Summary of Changes